glasgow-ipl/vagrant-notes/README.md

 Ryo found that you can add the following [line](https://github.com/glasgow-ipl/vagrant-notes/blob/master/Vagrantfile#L21) to the vagrantfile to force use of a specific driver and provider (e.g., qemu and libvert).
 ``libvirt.driver`` option should be set to ``kvm``.

+## Sharing config in multi-provider environment

+You can write Vagrantfile to target multiple providers.
+Whichever provider available/defaulted will be used without selecting explicitly as shown in above section.

+Vagrantfile is just a ruby script; you can set up your own variable, e.g. `common_cpu=8` and use it in the respective provider configs.

+``Vagrantfile-multi_config_example`` shows an example where virtualbox provider and libvirt provider is both set-up.

 ## Shared Directories and moving data between the VM and the Host

 The provided sample Vagrantfile sets up a shared directory `/vagrant` at the VM and the directory containing the Vagrantfile `.` at the host.